-STEEL INSPECTION AFTER WELDING - VERIFY THE FOLLOWING ARE IN COMPLIANCE

-2018 IBC 1705.2.1, AISC 360-16: Table C-N5.4-3

-TASK INSPECTION TYPE 1 DESCRIPTION

-14. Welds cleaned OBSERVE

-15. Size, length, and location of all PERFORM Size, length, and location of all welds conform to the

-welds requirements of the detail drawings.

-16. Welds meet visual acceptance PERFORM AND ✓ Crack prohibition

-criteria DOCUMENT ✓ Weld/base-metal fusion

-✓ Crater cross section

-✓ Weld profiles

-✓ Weld size

-✓ Undercut

-✓ Porosity

-17. Arc strikes PERFORM

-18. k-area PERFORM When welding of doubler plates, continuity plates or

-stiffeners has been performed in the k-area, visually

-inspect the web k-area for cracks.

-19. Backing removed, weld tabs PERFORM

-removed and finished, and fillet

-welds added where required

-20. Repair activities PERFORM AND

-DOCUMENT

-21. Document acceptance or PERFORM

-rejection of welded joint or

-member
+STEEL INSPECTION AFTER WELDING - VERIFY THE FOLLOWING ARE IN COMPLIANCE 2018 IBC 1705.2.1, AISC 360-16: Table C-N5.4-3 TASK INSPECTION TYPE 1 DESCRIPTION 14.
+Welds cleaned OBSERVE 15.
+Size, length, and location of all welds PERFORM Size, length, and location of all welds conform to the requirements of the detail drawings.
+16. Welds meet visual acceptance criteria PERFORM AND DOCUMENT ✓ Crack prohibition ✓ Weld/base-metal fusion ✓ Crater cross section ✓ Weld profiles ✓ Weld size ✓ Undercut ✓ Porosity 17.
+Arc strikes PERFORM 18. k-area PERFORM When welding of doubler plates, continuity plates or stiffeners has been performed in the k-area, visually inspect the web k-area for cracks.
+19. Backing removed, weld tabs removed and finished, and fillet welds added where required PERFORM 20.
+Repair activities PERFORM AND DOCUMENT 21.
+Document acceptance or rejection of welded joint or member PERFORM

 PERFORM: Perform these tasks for each weld, fastener or bolted connection, and required verification.
+DOCUMENT: Document in a report that the work has been performed as required.
+This is in addition to all other required reports.